Citizens Concerned About Casino Gambling (CCACG) released the following District 13 Senate Candidates survey results today.

 - Once the Tiverton casino has opened, do you pledge to oppose any future efforts to continue, extend or expand any gambling operations in District 13?

 - Do you pledge to fight any proposal to amend the Rhode Island Constitution to remove the right of voters in a municipality to prevent the introduction of new forms of gambling in their community?
+Check out the reliable Ignition Casino as there are variety of games to gamble on here.

 - Despite assurances to voters the law caps the number of casinos, both MA and CT lawmakers requested additional casinos within two years.
 Do you support permanently limiting the number of gambling facilities?